aghasemi/streamlit_js_eval/README.md

 SJE is a custom Streamlit component, built to evaluate arbitrary Javascript expressions and return the result.
 It can become useful in doing certain functionalities which are _simple_ things in JavaScript, but unavailable or difficult to do in Streamlit.
 Examples include cookie management, writing to clipboard, getting device width (e.g. to check if we are on a mobile device), getting browser language, sharing something through Android's share feature, knowing user agent, etc. See [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API) for more information about Web APIs.

+- Version 0.1.7: Proposed workaround for issue #2.

 ## Install

 ```python